Chipimbum/QChem_withMLforces/README.md

-**"Supervised Machine Learning to predict the Energy and Forces of Small Organic Molecular Systems"**
+**"Supervised Machine Learning to predict Energy and Forces of Small Organic Molecular Systems"**

 **OBJECTIVE**